MrKWatkins/ZXSpectrumNextTests/release/!Z80N.txt

 instruction execution, but mostly trying at least to use all possible values and check the main result of instruction.

-Press "2" to switch on 14MHz turbo mode (if your emulator already supports it, NextRegs 6 and 7 are required for turbo enabling+speed setting) (you may also want to apply your own emulator "run as fast as possible" setting maybe).
+Press "2" to switch on 28MHz turbo mode (if your emulator already supports it, NextReg 7 is required for turbo enabling+speed setting) (you may also want to apply your own emulator "run as fast as possible" setting maybe).

-Press "3" to select levels of "fullness" of tests, partial tests take about 12s to finish, full tests take about ~5 minutes (at 14MHz).
+Press "3" to select levels of "fullness" of tests, partial tests take about 6s to finish, full tests take about ~3 minutes (at 28MHz).

 To run particular test, hit the highlighted letter, or use "5" to run all tests.

-If the emulator/board was already in one of turbo modes (NextReg 7 bottom two bits are non zero), the test code will enforce 14MHz turbo mode, and auto-start "run all tests".
+If the emulator/board was already in one of turbo modes (NextReg 7 bottom two bits are non zero), the test code will set 28MHz turbo mode, and auto-start "run all tests".

 At the end of line there will be status of finished tests, "ERR" marks some error happened during test, "OK" means the instruction passed the test.
 "OK1" means the